tsili852/app-theme-engine/README.md

 2. `bg_primary_color_dark` - sets the background to the primary dark color.
 3. `bg_accent_color` - sets the background to the accent color.
 4. `bg_text_primary` - sets the background to the primary text color.
+5. `bg_text_primary_inverse` - sets the background to the inverse primary text color.
-5. `bg_text_secondary` - sets the background to the secondary text color.
+6. `bg_text_secondary` - sets the background to the secondary text color.
+7. `bg_text_secondary_inverse` - sets the background to the inverse secondary text color.

 #### Text Colors